 Does the phrase "working ages" refer to a specific age range, or does it mean any age at which a person might work (which could be a very broad age range)?

 We clarify this in the text.
-We refer to people between ages 20 and 65 years.
-We have replaced the term “working ages” with “between 20 and 65 years” and “middle ages” in the manuscript.
+We now refer to specific ages: people between ages 20 and 65 years.
+We have replaced the term “working ages” and “middle ages” with “between 20 and 65 years” in the manuscript.

 -Methods